-However, undergraduates who display exceptional financial needs may be eligible for a Pell Grant from the federal government.
 You should apply to FAFSA, which determines your eligibility for things like additional grants and work-study.
 Both public and private colleges use FAFSA to gauge your financial situation; applying is a great way to make sure you get access to the aid you are eligible for and don’t end up over-borrowing.

 If you’re a DACA student, financing an education may be tricky, but not impossible.
 Check out our DACA-specific guide here.

 After you’ve borrowed and your loan has been dispersed, we highly recommend remaining organized from the get-go.
 That means organizing your loans even before you graduate, and knowing when your payback period starts, what kind of loans you’ve taken out, and where they’re held.
 That way, you won’t be blindsided by payments after your grace period.

 Refinancing: The Low Down